 can coach your child to be their best self.

 So the most important thing to remember about anger is this:

 Not easy, right?
 When you're triggered, you feel like it's an emergency.
 You're driven to act!

 In our last post, we talked about how to cut the drama when your child gets angry and you get triggered: When Your Child's Anger Triggers You.

 But what if, like so many parents, you find yourself getting angry often?

-exploding often?
 That's a message that you need to do some work on yourself.
 After all, no one ever really "triggers" you.
-They're your triggers, from
+They're your triggers, whether from stress, from

-your own childhood, from other traumas, or from your current stress.
-Your child has simply unearthed them and is giving you the opportunity to heal
+your own childhood, or from other life traumas.
+Your child has simply unearthed them and is giving you the opportunity to heal them.

-Life has a way of doling out lessons that we didn't ask for, but that help us develop more wholeness.
+Life has a way of doling out lessons that we didn't ask for, but which help us develop more wholeness.
 When we resist those lessons, they land in our lap

 over and over -- usually with more force -- until we finally tackle them.
 And children, who trigger our deepest emotions, are often our greatest teachers.